phase2/openatrium-drops-7/profiles/openatrium/README.txt

    "./build.sh path-to-web-server".
 For example, if the root of your webserver is in /htdocs/drupal, then you would use "./build.sh /htdocs/drupal".
    This will build OA2 using the latest -dev files from drupal.org.
-For the *absolute* latest code, you can get the development code from github by running "./build-dev.sh path-to-web-server" instead.
+For the *absolute* latest code, you can get the development code from drupal by running "./build-dev.sh path-to-web-server" instead.
 This script requires the "drush" command and uses "drush make" to download and build all of the dependencies for Open Atrium 2.
 You should be using at least Drush 5.x.